Skip to main content

 Distributions

-Download the latest version of the score-client.
+Download the latest score-client.
 Once you have unzipped the tarball, change directories into the unzipped folder:

 tar xvzf score-client.tar.gz